tommyod/KDEpy/docs/source/comparison.rst

 The choice of kernel is typically not important, but it might be nice to experiment with different functions.
 Most users will be interested in 1D or 2D estimates, but it's assuring to know that every implementation generalizes to arbitrary dimensions :math:`d`.
 Being able to weight each data point individually *and* use a fast algorithm is a great benefit of :class:`~KDEpy.FFTKDE.FFTKDE`, which is not found in the other libraries.
-``statsmodels`` implements a fast algorithm for unweighed data using the Gaussian kernel in 1D, but everything else runs using a naive algorithm.
+``statsmodels`` implements a fast algorithm for unweighed data using the Gaussian kernel in 1D, but everything else runs using a naive algorithm, which is many orders of magnitude slower.

 Automatic bandwidth selection is not available out-of-the-box in ``sklearn``, but every other implementation has one or more options.
 Normal reference rules (NR) assume a normal distribution when selecting the optimal bandwidth, cross valiation (CV) minimizes an error function and the improved Sheather-Jones (ISJ) algorithm provides an asymptotically optimal bandwidth as the number of data points :math:`N \to \infty`.

-The times for the 1D :math:`N = 10^6` data points were computed taking the median of 5 runs.
+The times for the one-dimensional :math:`N = 10^6` data points were computed taking the median of 5 runs.
 The kernel was Gaussian and the number of grid points were :math:`n=2^{10}`.
-The times for the 2D :math:`N=10^2 \times 10^2` data points are also based on the median of 5 runs.
+The times for the 2D :math:`N=10^2 \times 10^2` data points are also based on the median of 5 runs using a Gaussian kernel.

 Speed in 1D